DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 using some other system, the decryptor needs to use the corresponding private key.

-## Example: Generation of an Encrypted JWT using a JWKS URI and a randomly-selected key
+### Generation of an Encrypted JWT using a JWKS URI and a randomly-selected key

   ```xml
   <JavaCallout name="Java-JWTGeneration-via-JWKS-URI">